arvigeus/AZ-204/Questions/Containers.md

 ```

 `az containerapp create` gives you more control over the configuration and is suitable for setting up a new application or when making changes to an existing application in a production environment.

 ---

+Question: You are designing a microservices-based application using Azure Container Apps.
+The architecture will include eight separate container apps.
+You are evaluating whether to deploy them in a single Container Apps environment or across multiple environments.

+Which two requirements would justify deploying multiple environments?

+- [ ] Each app must authenticate against a different Azure Active Directory tenant.
+- [ ] Each app must scale based on different CPU and memory usage thresholds.
+- [x] Each app must be isolated to a different virtual network.
+- [x] Each app must send logs to a separate Log Analytics workspace for auditing purposes.
+- [ ] Each app uses a different container registry for pulling images.

+Answer:

+- VNet isolation is bound to the Container Apps Environment.
+If you need multiple VNets, you need multiple environments.
+- Log Analytics workspace is set at the environment level.
+Different destinations require separate environments.
+- AAD auth is configurable per app via identity provider config; environments don’t constrain this.
+- ACA supports individual autoscaling configs per app (via KEDA rules), even in the same environment.
+- Container registry configuration is at the app level (you can pull from different registries within one environment).

+---